mayonorris/alx-system_engineering-devops/0x00-shell_basics/README.md

   with user and group IDs displayed numerically,
   And hidden files (starting with .)

-mkdir -p tmp/my_first_directory : reates a directory named my_first_directory in the /tmp/ directory.
+mkdir /tmp/my_first_directory : reates a directory named my_first_directory in the /tmp/ directory.